Skip to content

 The Travel Tart: And I know that you would make something out of Wilson the Volleyball as a survival strategy instead of developing strange feelings for him!
 Anyway, one thing that you definitely need on a long hike are rations so that you don’t starve to death on a long walk, whilst at the same time, not wanting to drag half of your cupboard around with you.
 What’s the worst tasting ration you’ve ever tasted on a hike?
 Bonus points if it’s come from a can.

 Still Bored At Work?
-Then Check Out: Travel Writing - The Importance Of Getting 'Out There'
+Then Check Out: Group Travel Horror Stories.
+A Remake of Deliverance?

 Tom Griffin: I’m one of these OCD kind of hikers who tests absolutely everything before I take it out in the field including food.
 I’m happy to say I’ve never tasted anything that bad.
 Now, If you had asked what’s the worst thing I’ve tried to eat while hiking, then that’s a different story.
 I found some Wild Ginger once and thought “hey that’s cool, I’m gonna cook that”.
 So I dug up a tuber, peeled it, wrapped it in aluminum foil and then threw it in the fire for a while.
 It came out tasting like something between a piece of coconut husk and an old dry stick that was accidentally rubbed against a piece of ginger just long enough to give it a weird smell.
 Anyway, I didn’t go back for seconds.